 We are subject to income taxes in Israel, the United States and numerous foreign jurisdictions.
 The calculation of our income tax provision involves the application of complex tax laws and requires significant judgment and estimates.
 We evaluate the realizability of our deferred tax assets for each jurisdiction in which we operate at each reporting date, and establish valuation allowances when it is more likely than not that all or a portion of our deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income of the same character and in the same jurisdiction.
-We consider all available positive and negative evidence in making this assessment, including, but not limited to, the scheduled reversal of deferred tax assets are not more-likely-than-not realizable, we establish a valuation allowance.
+We consider all available positive and negative evidence in making this assessment, including, but not limited to, the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies.
+In circumstances where there is sufficient negative evidence indicating that our deferred tax assets are not more-likely-than-not realizable, we establish a valuation allowance.